gvishaal7/Power-Management/README.md

 # Power-Management
-Power Management Module of an electric car
+Power Management Module of an electric car.

-Classes used: Cell, Battery, Baseline, Car, User
+Module used: Cell, Battery, Baseline, Car, User

-Class Cell is used to store the individual capacity of each cell present in a battery in watts(w).
+Cell module is used to store the individual capacity of each cell present in a battery in watts(w).

-Class Battery contains every detail of the battery.
+Battery module contains every detail of the battery.
 The total capacity of the battery is the sum of the capacity of each individual cell present in the battery.
 The decay of the battery is depended on the number of passengers and the temperature of the battery.
 The tripCharge array stores the energy consumed for every 100KM.
 The discharge member helps in determining the number of battery cycles consumed.
 The following assumptions were made for the class,
 1) The number of cells in a given battery is fixed.
 2) The capacity of each cell varies between 11W and 16W.